ranja-sarkar/ranja-sarkar.github.io/_posts/2026-02-12-neural-network.md

 ![af](https://github.com/user-attachments/assets/283b00a6-b4d7-4d65-88c3-bf55dcba885f)

-Neurons are interconnected units/nodes arranged in layers in NNs.
-Each node in an input layer is a feature of the dataset.
-NNs can be wide, having many neurons in a given hidden layer and/or deep, having many hidden layers.
-More neurons/nodes enable complex learning at the cost of overfitting and more computational cost.

 📌 **Dropout** → It refers to randomly dropping out or omitting neurons from both hidden and visible layers, while training a model to optimize performance of the network.
 It's a regularization technique to prevent overfitting.